All Episodes

 There'd be missiles, maybe other stuff, but a lot of drones.

-And here's what I'm wondering.
+And here's where I'm wondering.

 Is there a theoretical number of drones that one side could have that would end the war?

-And who could get to 10 million drones, just picking a number faster?
+And who could get to 10 million drones, just picking a number, faster?

-Um Ukraine or Russia, because they both seem to be able to get a lot of drones.
+Because they both seem to be able to get a lot of drones.

 I mean, that's a lot of drones.